kmc3661/CLS-KD/README.md

 ## Introduction

-This paper utilizes the patch-level information and propose a fine-grained manifold distillation method for transformer-based networks.
+We propose [CLS]-KD, an adaptive knowledge distillation method for vision transformers that leverages class tokens and CLS-patch attention maps to enhance performance.

 ![](figs/overview.png)